michael-romer/zf-boilerplate/README.markdown

 =======================

 Zend Framework (ZF) Boilerplate is a pre-packaged, pre-configured Zend Framework based blueprint for your enterprise grade PHP application.
-It combines most state-of-the-art PHP technologies, frameworks and ideas to your bootstrap your projects with nearly zero additional work from you.
+It combines state-of-the-art PHP technologies, frameworks and ideas to your bootstrap your projects with nearly zero work.

-ZF-Boilerplate isn't a framework, nor does it claim to be to be complete.
+ZF-Boilerplate isn't a framework, nor does it claim to be complete.
 It's just the sum of libraries, tools and scripts to get your ZF project off the ground quickly and right-footed.

 Included tools